lambrospetrou/lambrospetrou.github.io/_posts/2015-10-25-after-school-effect.md

 url: after-school-effect
 ---

 Time passes and goes at amazing speed.
 Finally, after twenty-five years, school has reached its end.
-I still don't know if this is bad or good, since I am now thrown into the wild jungle known as *life*.
+I still don't know if this is bad or good, since I am now thrown into the wild jungle known as life.

 Anyway, enough with the philosophical talk.
 Now that I graduated from university I have some time to revisit some of my old projects and refactor them.
 As always, when I want to try something new I re-write my website.
 During last week I completely re-written my website and blog from scratch, ```lambrospetrou.com```.